discontented/CSI-5007/_notes/brilliant-notes.md

 ```

 * Comparisons occur at `if lst[i] > lst[j]`
-* Two loops with the inner loop having a lower bound of 1 above the outer loop's counter (`i + 1`) results in every pair within the list is being compared.
+* Inner loop having a lower bound of 1 above the outer loop's counter (`i + 1`) results in every pair within the list being compared.

 $\mid a \mid = \binom{4}{2} = 6$